rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 Some example environments are provided in our article on [open cloud reference architectures](/how-to/rackspace-open-cloud-reference-architecture).

-**Note:** If you are current using a Performance servers, please note that the data disks are not captured when you create an image.
+**Note:** If you are currently using Performance servers, please note that the data disks are not captured when you create an image.
 To back up data disks you must rely on Rackspace Cloud Backup or a similar file-based backup approach.
 If you want your additional storage to be more portable or need to be able to take data snapshots, consider [adding one or more Cloud Block Storage volumes](/how-to/create-and-attach-a-cloud-block-storage-volume)